vijayanant/fossick/content/posts/patterns-and-principles.md

 problems in software development.
 They are practical, reusable solutions that can be applied to specific programming languages or technologies.
 Design patterns are based on design principles but provide specific implementations that can be used to solve specific problems.
-They can also help developers avoid common pitfalls in software development and ensure that their code is efficient, scalable, and easy to understand.
+They also help developers avoid common pitfalls in software development and ensure that their code is efficient, scalable, and easy to understand.